The adoption process

 5. Initial screening of application

-Your application will be screened to see if FACS can proceed with your adoption assessment.
+Your application will be screened to see if DCJ can proceed with your adoption assessment.

 The screening occurs after all the required documentation is received (such as medical reports, criminal record checks, personal references, birth and marriage certificates and if applicable certificate(s) of naturalisation).